martimyc/Engine/README.md

 - Inspector show all properties for each component on selected GameObject.

-- You can pick objects by clicking the mouse.
+- You can pick objects by clicking the mouse, BUT: You must calculate the KDTree first, or it won't work.

 - Camera component created.